vegaprotocol/specs/protocol/0085-RVST-rewards_vesting.md

 When transferring funds from the vesting account to the vested account, a new transfer type should be used, `TRANSFER_TYPE_REWARDS_VESTED`.

-## Vested bonus
+## Rewards bonus multiplier

 Once vested rewards are transferred to the vested account, the party will be able to transfer funds to their general account using a normal transfer.

-Alternatively, they can leave their rewards in the vested account to receive a multiplier on their reward payout share.
-The size of this multiplier is dependent on the balance (expressed in quantum) in the vested account before rewards are distributed.
+Alternatively, they can leave their rewards in the vested account to increase their total rewards balance and receive a multiplier on their reward payout share.
+The size of this multiplier is dependent on their total rewards balance, i.e. the sum of the parties locked rewards, vesting rewards and vested rewards.
+Note, funds removed from the vested account are not included in this total.

 Note, a party will be unable to transfer funds in to the vested account.

-### Determining the vested bonus multiplier
+### Determining the rewards bonus multiplier

-Before [distributing rewards](./0056-REWA-rewards_overview.md#distributing-rewards-amongst-entities), each parties `reward_distribution_vested_multiplier` should be set according to the highest tier they qualify for.
+Before [distributing rewards](./0056-REWA-rewards_overview.md#distributing-rewards-amongst-entities), each parties `reward_distribution_bonus_multiplier` should be set according to the highest tier they qualify for.

 ```pseudo
 Given: